 \subsection{From tilting to silting on the fibre}

-In \cite{BSTtautilting} and \cite{AsaiWallChamber} the subcategories $\cS_v(A)$ of semistable modules over a finite dimensional algebra $A$ are identified using \emph{silting} theory, which is a natural generalisation of tilting theory. \begin{define} Let $A$ be an algebra with $\cK^b(\proj A)$ Krull-Schmidt.
-A complex $U \in \cK^b(\proj A)$ is \begin{itemize} \item \emph{pre-silting} if $\Hom_{\cK^b(\proj A)}(U,U[i]) = 0$ for $i>0$. \item \emph{silting} if it is pre-silting and generates $\cK^b(\proj A)$ as a triangulated category, \end{itemize} The set of isomorphism classes of basic 2-term silting complex is denoted $\silt A$. \end{define} Clearly, the set $\tilt \Nccr$ of tilting complexes is contained in $\silt \Nccr$, so that silting is suitable generalisation.
-There is a useful partial order on silting complexes: one considers $U \leq V$ if and only if $\Hom_{\cK^b(\proj A)}(U,V[i]) = 0$ for all $i>0$.
+In \cite{BST19} and \cite{Asai21} it is shown how to recover the subcategories $\cS_v(A)$ of semistable modules over a finite dimensional algebra $A$ using \emph{silting theory}. \begin{define} Let $A$ be an algebra for which the homotopy category $\cK^b(\proj A)$ is Krull-Schmidt.
+Then a complex $U \in \cK^b(\proj A)$ is called \begin{itemize} \item \emph{pre-silting} if $\Hom_{\cK^b(\proj A)}(U,U[i]) = 0$ for $i>0$, \item \emph{silting} if it is pre-silting and generates $\cK^b(\proj A)$ as a triangulated category. \end{itemize} The set of isomorphism classes of basic 2-term silting complex is denoted $\silt A$. \end{define} Clearly, the set $\tilt \Nccr$ of tilting complexes is contained in $\silt \Nccr$, so that silting is suitable generalisation.
+The set $\silt\Nccr$ is moreover partially ordered: one considers $U \leq V$ if and only if $\Hom_{\cK^b(\proj A)}(U,V[i]) = 0$ for all $i>0$.